kayvansol/Kubernetes/README.md

-This repository is for my ansibles
+This repository is for my ansible files.

+The kubernetes folder contains the files for preparing server to install kubernetes cluster and join to the cluster.

-please use the following scripts :
+Please use the following scripts :

 ```
  sudo ansible servers -m ping -i inventory.ini -u root